ericmoritz/blog/content/learning-python-logging.md

 A Formatter is exactly what it sounds like.
 It formats a LogRecord.
 That's pretty much it.

+A Filter filters a LogRecord.
+I have never needed one, so I will let you define your own use case for one.

 Let us change our presidential import script to log any exceptions that occur when importing: